QUESTIONS THAT MIGHT FREQUENTLY BE ASKED REGARDING CORONAVIRUS

 We need your cooperation to help keep ClueCapers safe for everyone and comply with legal requirements.
 In particular you will need to:

-- only form a team with your own household or support bubble (this does not include ‘school bubbles’ or ‘work bubbles’);
+- only form a team with your own household or support bubble (this does not include ‘school bubbles’ or ‘work bubbles’) unless you are playing outdoors, if you plan to come before 21st June 2021 (from 21st June we may be subject to some restrictions);

-- arrive punctually (not early or late) so that our new schedule works to keep teams apart;
+- arrive punctually (not early or late) so that our schedule works to keep teams apart;

 - wash your hands on arrival and take a squirt of hand sanitiser whenever, for example, you realise you may have inadvertently touched your face;